 Goal 1 Strengthen and streamline the aging network's capacity, inspiring innovation, integrating best practices, and building efficiencies to respond to the growing and diversifying aging population.
 Objective 1.1 Expand the availability, integration, and access to assistive technology for older adults.
 Explanation The primary intent of this objective is to increase elder Floridians' ability to independently perform daily activities through a promotion of access to assistive technology for older adults.
 Progress Strategies 1.
 Throughout 2024-2027, ElderSource will build upon and enhance its' relationship with Florida Alliance for Assistive Services and Technology (FAAST) to include: a.
-ADRC Staff will refer older adults and adults with disabilities to FAAST that may need assistance with assistive technology awareness, device demonstrations, short-term device loans, and /or may need an alternative financing program (gives individuals who have disabilities the option to purchase assistive technology devices and services through lowinterest rate financial loans) b.
-ElderSource will use postings on its' social media platforms, and a link on its' myeldersource.org website, to increase the public's awareness of FAAST programs 2.
-As part of ElderSource's Diversity, Equity and Inclusion efforts, ElderSource will continue in 2024 through 2027 to be committed to keeping its' website accessible to everyone: a.
-ElderSource will continue the process of making its myeldersource.org site more accessible for individuals living with a hearing or vision impairment so they can easily receive information on services, resources and relevant issues b.
-Main ElderSource brochures will be available in brail and large print c.
-ElderSource will have information on its' website about the availability of consumers to use TTY to connect with ADRC helpline staff.
+ADRC Staff will refer older adults and adults with disabilities to FAAST that may need assistance with assistive technology awareness, device demonstrations, short-term device loans, and /or may need an alternative financing program (gives individuals who have disabilities the option to purchase assistive technology devices and services through lowinterest rate financial loans).
+ElderSource will track the number of referrals made by ADRC staff to FAAST, by running a report before the end of August 2024, and every 6 months thereafter. b.
+ElderSource will use postings on its' social media platforms, and a link on its' myeldersource.org website, to increase the public's awareness of FAAST programs.
+At least one posting about the FAAST program and services will be made on ElderSource's social media platforms by the beginning of March 2024 and yearly thereafter (will be tracked via spreadsheet).
+By the end of February 2024 and every 6 months thereafter, ElderSource will check its' website to ensure program information is still valid and confirm the link works properly; any updates will also be made in the interim upon receiving any knowledge of a programmatic change.